- Catering tablecloths satin band

 Banquet

-A banquet is a feast or a big celebration.
-For this purpose, the tables are usually covered very festively with white gastronomy tablecloths.
+A banquet is a feast or a large celebration.
+The tables are usually set very festively with white gastronomy tablecloths.

 The buffet is firmly anchored in the catering supplies.
 This refers to a sideboard table or even a sideboard counter, which no hotel, restaurant or catering establishment should be without.